Yoast/Yoast-SEO-for-TYPO3/Documentation/Index.rst

     :Support:
         Community support is available on `Slack <https://typo3.slack.com>`__ in the channel #yoast-seo-for-typo3.
-If you want real support for your installation, you can buy our `premium plugin <https://yoast.com/typo3-extensions-seo/>`__ and get 24/7 support.
+If you want support for your installation, you can buy our `premium plugin <https://yoast.com/typo3-extensions-seo/>`__ and get 24/7 support.

     :License:
         This document is published under the Open Publication License